therealdydx/YSC1212-Intro-to-CS-Manual/Setup with Windows.md

 - type exactly `~/.emacs`, and
 - press the return key (the one written “enter” on the keyboard)

+#### (2023-Jan-11 Update) Apparently the line below throws error, so ignore that please

-Now paste this line right under the following code you have added previously, and save the file:
+~Now paste this line right under the following code you have added previously, and save the file:~

 ```
 (load "/root/.opam/default/share/emacs/site-lisp/tuareg-site-file")